 Lauren Parrish, Production Manager

 Lauren holds a B.A. from Sarah Lawrence College, where she graduated in 2007 with a concentration in dance.
-She has been the production stage manager for Battleworks Dance Company, KEIGWIN + COMPANY, Susan Marshall & Company, BODYTRAFFIC, Youth America Grand Prix at NYCC and Lincoln Center, TAKE Dance, and amongst others.
+She was the General + Production Manager for DANCE NOW for over a decade, and she has been the production stage manager for Battleworks Dance Company, KEIGWIN + COMPANY, Susan Marshall & Company, BODYTRAFFIC, Youth America Grand Prix at NYCC and Lincoln Center, TAKE Dance, and amongst others.
 From 2011-2018, Lauren was the resident lighting designer and production manager for American Repertory Ballet, where she helped premiere the first ballet version of Jane Austen’s Pride & Prejudice.
 She also worked with Camille A. Brown & Dancers on the creation of Brown’s trilogy of works Mr. TOL E. RANCE, Black Girl: Linguistic Play, and ink.
 She was previously the production manager of 59E59 Theaters, managing three venues hosting over thirty different productions each year.
-Outside of her role at Abrons Arts Center, Lauren is currently the General + Production Manager for DANCE NOW and continues to work with artists on the development of new work as a lighting and visual designer.
-She lives in the Bronx, but you can find her online at www.laurenaparrish.com.
+Outside of her role at Abrons Arts Center, Lauren continues to work with artists on the development of new work as a lighting and visual designer.
+She lives in the Bronx, and you can find her online at www.laurenaparrish.com.

 Jørgen Skjærvold, Technical Director

 212-598-0400 X 1422 | email@example.com